google/certificate-transparency-community-site/docs/google/known-logs.md

 Contact: google-ct-logs@googlegroups.com
 </pre>

-Submariner is not trusted by Chrome.
+Submariner is not trusted by CT-enforcing user agents such as Chrome.
 It only logs certificates that chain to roots that are on track for inclusion in browser roots or were trusted at some previous point
 [announcement blog post](https://security.googleblog.com/2016/03/certificate-transparency-for-untrusted.html).